 For high-volume, cost-sensitive applications: Start with Telnyx Voices.
 Validate that quality meets requirements, then scale confidently.

-For multilingual deployments: Telnyx Ultra for native Telnyx voices, or Rime for real-time code-switching between languages.
+For multilingual deployments: Use Telnyx Ultra for Telnyx-native multilingual Voice AI, or Rime when real-time code-switching is the main requirement.

 The flexibility to match engines to use cases without managing multiple integrations is what makes multi-engine TTS valuable.
 Use budget-friendly voices for high-volume prompts, premium engines for critical interactions, and switch between them with configuration changes rather than code rewrites.